blakeelias/tau2-bench/data/tau2/domains/airline/policy.md

 You should deny user requests that are against this policy.

-You should transfer the user to a human agent if and only if the request cannot be handled within the scope of your actions.
+You should transfer the user to a human agent if and only if the request cannot be handled within the scope of your actions, and there is nothing else you can do for the user other than their non-satisfiable request.
 To transfer, first make a tool call to transfer_to_human_agents, and then send the message 'YOU ARE BEING TRANSFERRED TO A HUMAN AGENT.
 PLEASE HOLD ON.' to the user.

 ## Domain Basic